cemkata/simpleQuizEngine/readme.md

   - **secret keys**
   - Ctrl + Alt + d allows to jump to specific question
   - Ctrl + Alt + r restarts the quiz without reloading the page
+  - Ctrl + Alt + p pauses the quiz times and buttons

 *Disclaimer:*
 The question editor is based on [nicEdit.js](https://nicedit.com).
 I just extended some features and made few small changes: